MicrosoftDocs/power-platform/power-platform/guidance/coe/admin-tasks-component.md

 # Use Power Platform Administration Planning component

-Organizations have unique requirements for governance and administration of Power Platform, making standardized guidance for planning administration, and best practices for customers hard.

-The Power Platform Administration Planning solution aims to help provide insights to organizations to help plan and analyze if:
+Organizations have unique requirements for governance and administration of Microsoft Power Platform.
+The Power Platform Administration Planning solution provides insight to your administrative tasks, and is useful if:

 1. Your organization is setting up an administration team.
 Knowing which administrative tasks need to be performed, the frequency, how long they take & what level of expertise is required is a common challenge.
+The solution helps you get started by providing over 70 common administrative tasks across the Microsoft Power Platform.

 1. Your organization already administrates Power Platform.
-Having access to insights about:
+The solution provides insights over:
-    1. Where you focus time (for example: reporting, security, configuration).
+    1. Where your team focuses time (for example: reporting, security, configuration).
     1. Understanding how reactive / proactive your team is.
-    1. The effects that automation and outsourcing have (or can have) on the team workload
+    1. The effects that automation and outsourcing have (or can have) on the team workload.

-Help your team mature.
+    1. What level of experience is required to complete administrative tasks.
+    1. How many tasks rely other teams and departments.

 ## What is the Power Platform Administration Planning component?